singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 If A and B are mutually exclusive (that is, if one happens, then the other cannot happen), then P(A or B) = P(A) + P(B).This is because P(A  and   B) = 0, so this term is removed from the earlier P(A or B) equation.

 Many people,  strangely,  mix up  the  concepts of independence and mutual  exclusivity.
 They are entirely different.
-In fact,two events  cannot be both  independent and  mutually  exclusive (provided  both  have probabilities  greater than  0).
+In fact, two events  cannot be both  independent and  mutually  exclusive (provided  both  have probabilities  greater than  0).
 Why?
 Because mutual  exclusivity means  that  if one  happens then  the other cannot.
-Independence, however, says that one event happening means absolutely nothing about the other event.Thus, as long as two events  have non-zero probabilities,they will never be both  mutually  exclusive and independent.
+Independence, however, says that one event happening means absolutely nothing about the other event.Thus, as long as two events  have non-zero probabilities, they will never be both  mutually  exclusive and independent.

 If one  or both events have  a probability of zero (that  is, it is impossible), then the  events are both indepen­ dent and  mutually exclusive.
 This is provable through a simple application of the  definitions (that  is, the formulas) of independence and  mutual exclusivity.